-The Outreach Opportunity Must:
+The Outreach Opportunity must:

 - Meaningfully contribute to the mission of God's people

-- Not receive financial compensation
+- Not give financial compensation

-- Not directly benefit LPU or LPU Personnel
+- Not directly benefit LPU or LPU personnel

 - Not benefit a family member

+- Not be associated with weekly or regularly scheduled church services (such as set up or tear down for church services).

-Hours may also be earned through some pre-approved LPU Events as well as participation in LPU Global Life trips or the Student Chaplain Program.
-Community Outreach Hours must be completed during the semester for which they are to be applied.
+Hours may also be earned through some pre-approved LPU events as well as participation in LPU Global Life trips, WAM Travel Teams, or the Student Chaplain Program.
+Community Outreach Hours must be completed during the semester to which they are to be applied.
 Only students who participate in Summer LPU Global Life Trips or Student Chaplain Programs are eligible to have hours credited to the coinciding semester.
 For more information about these programs, please email OCV.